-Neelke Doorn is assistant professor Ethics and Water Governance at the Department of Philosophy of Delft University of Technology and former assistant director of the 3TU.Centre of Ethics and Technology.
+Neelke Doorn is associate professor Ethics and Water Governance at the Department of Philosophy of Delft University of Technology and former assistant director of the 3TU.Centre of Ethics and Technology.
 In 2013, she received a personal NWO Veni grant for her project The ethics of flood risk management.
 In February 2015, she received two grants from the Netherlands Organization for Scientific Research under the Responsible Innovation (in Dutch: Maatschappelijk Verantwoord Innoveren; MVI) scheme.

 Together with Diane P. Michelfelder, Neelke is Editor-in-Chief of the peer reviewed journal Techne: Research in Philosophy and Technology.
 In the past two years, Neelke was involved in two edited volumes on responsible innovation.
 In 2013, the edited volume Early Engagement and New Technologies: Opening Up the Laboratory appeared, of which Neelke is the leading editor, and in 2014, the edited volume Responsible Innovation appeared, of which Neelke is one of the co-editors.